busstoptaktik/geodesy/ruminations/010-rumination.md

 With only a slight dose of exaggeration, that world view can be described in brief as follows:

 > Geodetic coordinate systems, like their mathematical namesakes, are built on an axiomatic foundation, an eternal, immutable ether called WGS84.
-And **ANY** coordinate system can be strictly defined as a 7 parameter Helmert transformation from WGS84.
+And **ANY** coordinate system can be strictly defined as a Helmert transformation from WGS84.

 While surficially nonsensical, this world view is actually quite reasonable: It is simple to implement and sufficiently accurate if the expected georeference accuracy is at the metre level, as it was in the 1990's.

 But with steadily increasing accuracy requirements, and with the ubiquity of GNSS, the conceptual world view of that era has long ago ceased being generally feasible.
-And with 19111(2019), the standard took huge leaps toward a more geodetically realistic, while still end user applicable, conceptual world view.
+And with 19111(2019), the standard represents a geodetically fairly realistic, while still end user applicable, conceptual world view.

+### Directions

-In my humble opinion, it is, however, still possible to take further steps in this direction, so it is my hope that an upcoming revision of 19111 will take some of these steps, in addition to the obvious tasks of repairing bugs, relaxing constraints, and clarifying ambiguities.
+In my humble opinion, it is, however, still possible to take further steps toward geodetic realism, so it is my hope that an upcoming revision of 19111 will take some of these steps, in addition to the obvious tasks of repairing bugs, relaxing constraints, and clarifying ambiguities.

 Also, as will hopefully become clear in the following, such steps may lead toward great conceptual simplification, by not having to paper over differences between the conceptual world view and the geodetic realities.
 Perhaps, we may deprecate, and even (in a later revision) entirely eliminate these aspects.

-Below, I try to identify some immediately actionable items.
-Except for a few cases, I will not present ready-baked solutions, rather try to open up for discussion.
+Below, I try to identify a number of conceptual problems, some needing much discussion, some more immediately actionable.
+So except for a few cases, I will not present ready-baked solutions, rather try to invite to discussion.
 Not only discussion of the specific matters, but also the overall problem that ISO 19111 is way too careful in its language.

+### Divided by a common language

-As 19111 (along with 19161) describes the relation between coordinates as numbers, and locations in the physical world, it should speak in geodetic (and hence empirical) terms.
+As 19111 (along with 19161) describes the relation between coordinates (i.e. numbers), and locations (i.e. the physical world), 19111 should speak in geodetic and hence empirical terms.
+As elaborated under Item 0 below, there is no axiomatic highway towards the georeference.
+The georeference is fundamentally geodetic and empirical, so 19111 needs to bridge the canyon between geodesy and geomatics - in other words, 19111 must "speak geodesy".

+But geodesists communicate about the physical world, so they tend to get away with being linguistically much more sloppy than geomaticians, since physical reality and human conception are magnificent disambiguators.

+Geomaticians on the other hand, must be conceptually and linguistically more strict, since they concern themselves with feeding the bit-crunching monsters, which posess neither imagination, nor reason.

+Bridging the gap between contextual sloppiness, and context free rigor is no simple feat.
+Reaching a common understanding may very well take yet another few decades.
+But while that understanding materializes, at least we can try to maintain, trim and focus 19111, making sure it doesn't buckle under its own load *en route*.

 ## Item 0: Empirical contraptions vs. axiomatic idealizations

-It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing that connection on a reference frame squarely embedded in that physical world.
+It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations** and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is through a reference frame squarely embedded in that physical world.

 So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make clear that e.g: